jurkuss/optricon/README.md

-I used zurb foundation to make this home page.
+Open the website on local host. zurb foundation